gabrielscarvalho/random-db-populator-example/README.md

 ```
 npm install
-node scenarios/1-simplest.js
+node scenarios/<scenario-name>.js
 ```
-And see the result on console.
+Check out all scenarios on console.

 Have fun checking the examples!